ari-hacks/terraform-study-guide/Objective 3/terraform-basics.md

     #The google provider is assumed to be the provider for the resource type named google_compute_instance
     ```
   - configuration arguments like project and region are evaluated in order
-  - meta-arguments for provider blocks" <code>version - to specify a version </code> and <code>alias - to use same provider with different config for different resources</code>
+  - 2 meta-arguments available for provider blocks:
+    - <code>version - to specify a version </code> and
+    - <code>alias - to use same provider with different config for different resources</code>
   - provider blocks are not required if not explicitly configured Tf uses an empty default config when a resource from the provider is added
 - **Initialization**
   - when a new provider is added to configuration Tf has to initialize the provider before it can be used